SL Green Realty (NYSE:SLG) Issues FY 2021 Earnings Guidance

 SL Green Realty (NYSE:SLG) updated its FY 2021 earnings guidance on Wednesday.
 The company provided EPS guidance of $6.450-$6.650 for the period.
 The company issued revenue guidance of -.

-A number of research firms have weighed in on SLG.
-Barclays began coverage on SL Green Realty in a research note on Wednesday, September 1st.
-They set an overweight rating and a $81.00 price objective for the company.
-Bank of America upgraded SL Green Realty from an underperform rating to a neutral rating in a research note on Friday, September 24th.
-Finally, Morgan Stanley reduced their price objective on SL Green Realty from $73.00 to $67.00 and set an equal weight rating for the company in a research note on Wednesday, September 29th.
-Six equities research analysts have rated the stock with a hold rating and one has assigned a buy rating to the company.
-According to MarketBeat.com, SL Green Realty currently has a consensus rating of Hold and an average price target of $73.67.
+A number of research firms recently weighed in on SLG.
+Barclays began coverage on shares of SL Green Realty in a report on Wednesday, September 1st.
+They issued an overweight rating and a $81.00 price objective on the stock.
+Morgan Stanley dropped their price objective on shares of SL Green Realty from $73.00 to $67.00 and set an equal weight rating on the stock in a report on Wednesday, September 29th.
+Finally, Bank of America raised shares of SL Green Realty from an underperform rating to a neutral rating in a report on Friday, September 24th.
+Six investment analysts have rated the stock with a hold rating and one has assigned a buy rating to the stock.
+According to MarketBeat.com, the stock presently has a consensus rating of Hold and an average target price of $73.67.

-The firm also recently declared a monthly dividend, which will be paid on Monday, November 15th.
-Investors of record on Friday, October 29th will be paid a $0.3033 dividend.
+The firm also recently disclosed a monthly dividend, which will be paid on Monday, November 15th.
+Investors of record on Friday, October 29th will be given a dividend of $0.3033 per share.
+This represents a $3.64 annualized dividend and a yield of 4.89%.
 The ex-dividend date of this dividend is Thursday, October 28th.
-This represents a $3.64 annualized dividend and a dividend yield of 5.18%.
-SL Green Realty’s dividend payout ratio is presently 51.20%.
+SL Green Realty’s payout ratio is presently 51.20%.

-In related news, Director Betsy S. Atkins sold 3,229 shares of SL Green Realty stock in a transaction dated Monday, September 20th.
-The stock was sold at an average price of $66.85, for a total value of $215,858.65.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-3.99% of the stock is owned by insiders.
+In related news, Director Betsy S. Atkins sold 3,229 shares of the firm’s stock in a transaction that occurred on Monday, September 20th.
+The shares were sold at an average price of $66.85, for a total transaction of $215,858.65.
+The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
+4.45% of the stock is currently owned by company insiders.

 A hedge fund recently raised its stake in SL Green Realty stock.
-Morgan Stanley raised its position in SL Green Realty Corp.
-(NYSE:SLG) by 29.6% during the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The fund owned 1,000,951 shares of the real estate investment trust’s stock after buying an additional 228,788 shares during the period.
-Morgan Stanley owned about 1.44% of SL Green Realty worth $80,077,000 at the end of the most recent reporting period.
-87.11% of the stock is owned by institutional investors and hedge funds.
+Morgan Stanley grew its position in SL Green Realty Corp.
+(NYSE:SLG) by 29.6% during the second quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 1,000,951 shares of the real estate investment trust’s stock after purchasing an additional 228,788 shares during the quarter.
+Morgan Stanley owned approximately 1.44% of SL Green Realty worth $80,077,000 as of its most recent SEC filing.
+Hedge funds and other institutional investors own 84.06% of the company’s stock.

 About SL Green Realty